buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcBlock.md

 </table>

 { .extDef}
-> NOTE&nbsp; Definition according to ISO/CD 10303-42:1992
+> NOTE&nbsp; Definition according to ISO 10303-42
-> A block is a solid rectangular parallelepiped, defined with a location and placement coordinate system.
+> A block is a type of geometric representation item which is a solid rectangular parallelepiped, defined with a location and placement coordinate system.
 The block is specified by the positive lengths x, y, and z along the axes of the placement coordinate system, and has one vertex at the origin of the placement coordinate system.

 > NOTE&nbsp; Entity adapted from **block** defined in ISO 10303-42.